APIYOJENNIFER/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 6. Print all possible different combinations of two digits
 7. Function that checks for lowercase character
 8. Print a string in uppercase
+9. Print the last digit of a number